 NOTE: If someone is off sick for any other reason, standard rules apply and New-Style ESA will kick in from day four, not day one.

-Click here for more about New-Style Employment and Support Allowance on the gov.uk website.
+Click here for a detailed guide to New-Style Employment and Support Allowance on the gov.uk website.